 Published research shows the most reliable and profitable stock chart patterns are the inverse head and shoulders, double bottom, triple bottom, and descending triangle.
 Each has a proven success rate of over 85%, with an average gain of 43%.

-As a certified practitioner of technical analysis for the last 20 years, I can provide you a unique way of truly understanding stock chart patterns.
-I have written a book and produced countless hours of video and podcasts dedicated to the subject of the technical analysis of the stock markets.
-If you like this lesson, please share and comment.
+As a certified practitioner of technical analysis for the last 20 years, I can provide you with a unique way of truly understanding stock chart patterns.
+I have written a book and produced countless hours of videos and podcasts dedicated to the technical analysis of the stock markets.

 What is a Stock Chart Pattern?

-The above paragraph is the critical key to understanding all stock chart patterns, trends continuing or reversing, the trend being up or down, and support and resistance lines.
+The above paragraph is critical to understanding all stock chart patterns, trends continuing or reversing, the trend being up or down, and support and resistance lines.
 Read on to learn more.

 3 Different Stock Chart Trend Types

 Ultimately, there are three stock price trends that you need to recognize.
 They are present in all the patterns covered in this article.

 - Uptrend: The stock price or index is moving up, making new highs or higher highs

 - Downtrend: The stock price or index is moving downwards, making lower lows